 [Regulation 29B inserted in Gazette 19 Oct 2007 p.
 5611-12.]

 29C.
-Directions to administer scheduled drugs prescribed under regulation 29A
+Directions to administer scheduled drugs prescribed under r.
+29A

 (1) A registered veterinary surgeon may direct a person to whom a scheduled drug is prescribed under regulation 29A to administer the drug to an animal or animals if —